skip to Main Content

 Why install Split System Air Conditioning?

-In terms of installation and running costs, Split System Air Conditioners are the most cost effective way to heat and cool a room.
-They are available in various sizes, from mini 2.5kw split systems suitable for a bedroom or study, to large 8 or 9kw systems designed for an open plan living area.
+They are available in various sizes to suit all rooms – from mini 2.5kw split systems suitable for a bedroom or study, to large 8 or 9kw systems designed for open plan living areas.

-Being reverse cycle, they can serve as your primary heating and cooling unit, or compliment other systems for added comfort.
+They can serve as your primary heating and cooling unit, or compliment other systems for added comfort.

 Split System Air Conditioning FAQs

-Split Systems get their name as they are ‘split’ into 2 parts; an indoor and an outdoor unit.
+Split Systems get their name as they are ‘split’ into 2 parts – an indoor and an outdoor unit.

-To heat and cool, it utilizes energy efficient refrigerant technology.
 On a basic level, the process involves a refrigerant which circulates through the system, turning from a liquid into a gas and back again.

 When using cooling mode, the indoor unit draws in warm air from inside the room which is then passed over refrigerant coils.
 The refrigerant coils absorb the heat and the cooled air is distributed back into the room.
 When using heating mode, that process is reversed.